hoangduytran/blender-manual/manual/addons/import_export/scene_gltf2.rst

 ^^^^^

 When the *Velvet BSDF* node is used in addition to Principled BSDF node, the ``KHR_materials_sheen`` glTF extension will be included in the export.
-The Sheen Color will be exported from Color socket of Vevlet node.
+The Sheen Color will be exported from Color socket of Velvet node.
 Sheen Roughness will be exported from Sigma socket.

 If a Sheen Roughness Texture is used, glTF requires the values be written to the alpha (``A``) channel.